 Loan amortization is the process of spreading out loan payments over a period of time to reduce upfront costs.

 Are you looking to get a loan and wondering what loan amortization is?
 If you’re not very loan savvy, the amortization definition might be new to you.
 This term takes into consideration many variables in order to calculate payments and how they relate to the interest and the principal balance.
+For different kinds of loans that may work best for you, learn more below.

 This term can be used in calculations regarding loans and loan payments, or the expenses of an intangible asset.
 An intangible asset is the opposite of physical assets or tangible assets.
 It instead has no physical substance, like a copyright or a patent.
 This article primarily discusses how amortization relates to loans.